Aatch/ramp/README.md

 As you can see, it is very easy to work with these numbers.

 Operator overloads have been provided for by-value, which consumes the operand(s) and by-reference, which does not.
-The by-value overloads will attempt to re-use the space for the result.
+The by-value overloads will attempt to re-use the space for the result (this isn't always possible).

 Operator overloads have also been provided for `i32` and `usize`, allowing easy (and efficient) operations when you have smaller numbers.
 The above example actually uses the `usize` overload, meaning only one `Int` is ever allocated.

+**NOTE** Due to use of unstable features (notably inline assembly), Ramp can only be compiled with a nightly build of `rustc`.

 ## Why another library?